 ~William Golding, Lord of the Flies

 In this case, it is possible that our system could see that element as a chapter heading, which is, of course, not what we want.
 To work around this issue, we recommend using Styles.
 While there are many different styles and many different uses for them in Word, only one really matters to our system.
 That style is Heading 1.
 When our formatting tool sees text in Heading 1, it automatically knows that you want that text to be a chapter heading.
-To use Heading 1, select the text you wish to use as a chapter heading in your manuscript, then (from the Home tab in Word) click Heading 1.
-Do that for every chapter and you’re all set.
+To use Heading 1, select the text you wish to use as a chapter heading in your manuscript, then (from the Home tab in Word under Styles) click Heading 1.
+Do that for every chapter heading and you’re all set.

 If you choose to use Heading Styles, you need to know that our system (in its current build state) sees all heading styles exactly the same.
 So even if you’re placing subheadings in Heading 2 or Heading 3, our system will put them in the same tier as your Heading 1 entries in the ToC.